 You have the solution to their problems, and you just have to let them know, albeit in as concise and clear a way as possible.
 You don’t want to waste their time, not even a few precious seconds or minutes.

-Find out more about how content generation can aid your lead generation with “Go Further with Content Marketing.”
+Find out more about how content generation can aid your lead generation with “Do More with Content Marketing.”